Five preconditions for good differentiation

 It can help you to focus on the following aspects.

 Differentiation can go much further than classroom differentiation.
-Sometimes the learning needs in one group of students differ so much that the following four aspects can be taken int account to change some aspects of your classroom and even school organization.
+Sometimes the learning needs in one group of students differ so much that the following four aspects can be taken into account to change some aspects of your classroom and even school organization.

 1. Grouping learning goals

 Some learning goals deserve explicit instruction (the letters of the alphabet).
-Others learning goals are more abstract (calculation with fractions, for instance).
+Other learning goals are more abstract (calculation with fractions, for instance).
 Putting abstract learning goals in a concrete context and grouping them with other learning goals, can make some subject matters more accessible for newcomers.

 Compare these to lesson plans:

-Explicit instruction Thematic instruction
+Explicit instruction

 9h – 9h35